- Round 17 will open 1 March 2017

-Grant funding of up to $25,000 per Fellow is offered on a competitive basis to Australian organisations to support a range of professional development activities.
-Fellowship activities may include a combination of short-term study and/or training, professional development, networking and work experience, and are delivered in Australia by the Australian Host Organisation for Fellows from eligible countries.
+Grant funding of up to $30,000 per Fellow (inclusive of overhead fees, mixed mode delivery including partner country activities) is offered on a competitive basis to Australian organisations to support a range of professional development activities.
+Fellowship activities may include a combination of short-term study and/or training, professional development, networking and work experience, and are delivered by the Australian Host Organisation for Fellows from eligible countries.
 Australia Awards Fellowships do not fund study that results in an academic qualification, as these opportunities are provided under Australia Awards Scholarships.

 Study opportunities for individuals from developing countries are available under Australia Awards Scholarships.

-Australian organisations funded and number of fellows by country under the current and previous rounds:
+Australian organisations funded and number of fellows by country in Round 16 and previous rounds:

-- DFAT will pilot offering support to Australian organisations establishing new links where the applicant has demonstrated a strong understanding of the country and context in which they propose to work.
+- Australian organisations establishing new links with an overseas counterpart are eligible to apply for a Fellowship provided they can demonstrate a strong understanding of the country and context in which they propose to work.